acquia/blt/INSTALL.md

         xcodebuild -license
         xcode-select --install

-Then install the remaining dependencies for BLT and DrupalVM via Homebrew.
+Then install the remaining dependencies for BLT.
+The preferred method is via Homebrew, though you could install these yourself without a package manager.

+        /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+        brew install php56 git composer drush
+        composer global require "hirak/prestissimo:^0.3"

+If you'd like to create a VM with BLT, you will require the following additional libraries.
 If you'd like to use a LAMP stack other than Drupal VM, see [Local Development](readme/local-development.md).

-        /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
         brew tap caskroom/cask
-        brew install php56 git composer ansible drush brew cask install virtualbox vagrant
+        brew install ansible
+        brew cask install virtualbox vagrant

-        composer global require "hirak/prestissimo:^0.3"
+If you'd like to execute Behat tests from the host machine, you will need Java:

+        brew cask install java

 ### Windows